sxsw/rfm/README.md

 ### Getting Rfm Server, Database, and Layout Objects Manually

 Well... not entirely manually.
 To get server, db, and layout objects as in previous versions of Rfm, see the section "Working with classic Rfm features".
 Ginjo-rfm 2.0 has some new methods to create/locate Filemaker objects and meta data.
+Many of these new methods are configuration-aware.

 Create a layout object using default configuration settings.